4 Best Open Source POS Systems for Small Businesses in 2023

 30% of Overall Score

-We rated overall features for inventory, customer relations, and employee management (including logins and clock in/out).
+We rated overall features for inventory, customer relations, and employee management (including logins and clock-in/out).
 We also considered the number and value of reports—whether they were customizable or offered template versions.
 Bonus points were given to systems that provide email marketing as well.
-While all of the software in this guide have efficient management tools, Odoo was a clear winner in this category.

 20% of Overall Score